neeeel30/Educational_Initiatives/Question1/structural_design_pattern/composite/README.md

 - **Simplicity:** Clients can work with a uniform interface for both individual objects and compositions.
 - **Flexibility:** You can create complex structures by nesting composites without changing the client code.

-## Conclusion

-Both the Adapter and Composite patterns enhance the flexibility and maintainability of your code by providing solutions to common design problems.
-The Adapter pattern facilitates integration between incompatible interfaces, while the Composite pattern simplifies the management of complex object structures.